 • Any electronic use of the logo must be approved by the Managing Attorney.

-• Any office supplies that need our logo must be designed with our brand standards and approved by the Marketing Director.
+• Any office supplies that need our logo must be designed with our brand standards and approved by the Managing Attorney.

 Employees may not take an outside job, either for pay or as a donation of her/his personal time, with a client or competitor of the Firm, nor may they do work on their own if it competes in any way with the Firm.
 Additionally, they may not do any work that could have an adverse impact on their job performance or has the potential to damage the Firm’s business or reputation.
-If you intend to engage in a business enterprise of your own, you must first notify the Managing Partner and receive permission.
-Failure to do so may result in the termination of your employment.
+If you intend to engage in a business enterprise of your own, please first notify the Managing Attorney.

 OPEN DOOR POLICY

 The Firm has an Open Door Policy.
 That means, literally, that every Managing Attorney’s door is open to every employee.
 The purpose of our Open Door Policy is to encourage open communication, feedback and discussion about any matter of importance to an employee or the Firm.
 Our Open Door Policy means that employees are free to talk with any Managing Attorney at any time.

 If any area of an employee’s work is causing him or her concern, that employee has the responsibility to address such concern with a Managing Attorney or the Firm Administrator.
 Whether you have a problem, a complaint, a suggestion or an observation, the Firm’s management wants to hear from you.
 By listening to you, the Firm is able to improve, to address complaints, and to foster employee understanding of the rationale for practices, processes, and decisions.

 EMPLOYEE COMPLAINT PROCESS